oneapi-src/oneAPI-samples/Tools/Migration/vector-add-dpct/README.md

 warning: DPCT1003:0: Migrated API does not return error code. (*, 0) is inserted.
 You may need to rewrite this code.
 ```

-Since DPC++ uses exceptions rather than error codes for error handling, the
+Since SYCL uses exceptions rather than error codes for error handling, the
 tool removed the conditional statement to exit on failure and instead wrapped
 the code in a `try` block.
 However, `dpct` retained the error status variable
 and changed the source to always assign an error code of `0` to it.
 One way to